manusa/helm-java/README.md

   .devel()
   // Optionally update dependencies if they are missing before installing the chart .dependencyUpdate()
+  // Optionally disable the validation of rendered templates against the Kubernetes OpenAPI Schema .disableOpenApiValidation()
   // Optionally enable dry run mode to simulate an install .dryRun()
   // Optionally specify the dry run strategy (client, server, or none).
 If unset, defaults to client